realworldocaml/book/book/testing/README.md

 The expect test runner also creates a version of the file with the captured output, with `.corrected` appended to the end of the filename.
-If this new output looks correct, we can *promote* it by copying the corrected file it over the original source.
+If this new output looks correct, we can *promote* it by copying the corrected file over the original source.
 The `dune promote` command does just this, leaving our source as follows.

 ```ocaml file=examples/correct/trivial_expect_test_fixed/test.ml